🌿 Benefits and Industrial Uses of Citronella Oil - CitSpray

 Conclusion

-Citronella oil is far more than just a mosquito repellent ingredient.
+Citronella oil is far more than a mosquito-repelling ingredient.
 Its versatile chemical composition, refreshing aroma, and antimicrobial properties make it a valuable raw material across multiple industries.
+Manufacturers sourcing bulk quantities should prioritize reliable, quality-controlled producers to ensure safety and consistent performance.